 We recycle cans, plastic bottles, newspapers, cardboard and paper bags at the recycling center in Corrales.
 We also recycle egg cartons, plastic clam shells (strawberries come in these) and large potting containers by turning them over to our friends at the growers market.
 They, in turn, use them to bring their produce to market.
 We very seldom have plastic bags as I use cloth bags to pack my groceries when shopping at the grocery store.
 I have a special basket I use when we go to the farmers market; eliminating the need for any bags to transport my purchases.

 As you can imagine we go through alot of bedding, towels and washcloths.
 Over the course of time they become frayed at the edges.
 While we can no longer use them on guests beds at the inn, several homeless shelters are always happy to put them to good use.
 Our towels and washcloths go either to the homeless shelter or to the animal rescue shelters where towels are always in demand.

-We have replaced all of our hall lighting with energy efficient fluorescent lights.
-It can be a bit disconcerting when you flip the switch and it takes a few seconds for the light to come on, but they do save energy.
+We have replaced most of our lighting with energy efficient LED lights.
 Solar lamps are used as accent lighting in our garden and along the walk and parking area.
 While not exceptionally bright they provide some light and are fairly maintenance free.